Plínio Bezerra dos Santos Filho, Ph.D. · Recife, Brazil

 Easter Monday, 2026

 The translation was submitted to Amazon KDP on Easter Monday, April 7, 2026.
 It went live on April 8.
-The Guardian Angel drawn on the first page now faces the title page of a printed English book.
-Five centuries.
-A monk's trefoil.
-A physicist in Recife.
-An AI.
-Easter Monday.
-The word endured.
+The Guardian Angel drawn on the first page — the one the scribe inscribed with the words Walda Ṣāḥay, Son of the Sun — now faces the title page of a printed English book.
+Anyone in the world can hold it.

 — Plínio Bezerra dos Santos Filho, Ph.D., Recife, Brazil, April 2026